JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 In summary, the Planning Committee was misled to believe that a robust review mechanism would ensure that any BTS option on the West Site would provide an additional proportion of social rented units in line with the different policy requirements of a BTS.
 The review mechanism in the S106 fails in this regard.

 The practical implications of this are that Delancey can now opt to deliver a more profitable BTS scheme on the West Site (14% IRR vs 11%) without providing the number of social rented homes required by policy for a BTS scheme.
+The floorspace calculations below show that this will result in the hybrid BTS/BTR scheme providing less than half the amount of social rented housing required by policy.
 This will result in the failure to create the mixed community envisaged by and meet the housing need required by the local development plan.

 In addition, the viability review mechanism for the BTS scheme assumes different assumptions - a higher overall profit level (14% IRR) for which there is no agreement (the letter from GVA says that they haven't reviewed the BTS West Site scheme) and 17.5% profit on residential GDV which we know from the draft S106 that Southwark didn't want to agree (see draft S106 where LBS said 17.5% was not agreed and wanted 12.5% instead).